submissions

 • Regarding flash prose, we are happy to accept up to three pieces of less than 1,000 words each.
 Please paste these together in a single document and submit them via the standard fiction or nonfiction portal.

-• Writers, we prefer that you submit your work as a Word Document, or another similar processing system, rather than as a PDF.
+• Writers, we prefer that you submit your work as a Word Document.
 Visual Artists may use PDFs to submit multiple works of art, but should be prepared with a high-resolution version of their files upon their work’s acceptance to the journal.

 • We allow and encourage simultaneous submissions.
 If your submission is no longer available for publication, please use our online submission portal to withdraw it as soon as possible.
 If you need to withdraw a single poem or piece of flash prose, please add a note to your submission and email us at phoebeliterature@gmail.com.